According to trait approach AKA “great man” theory, Charisma of a person

 2. Cult-personality is often deadly: you might want a likable person to lead, but you don’t want a workforce to follow blindly.
 If history has taught us one thing about cult-personality, we must be wary about gulping the Kool-Aid.
 Not only such leaders can go rogue, but also they have the power to bring the organization down.

 3. Too much about the show doesn’t make it a good show: followers can spot the signs of a high-voltage leader when they see one.
 Energy spent is precious and must be directed to mastering the craft rather than polishing the leader’s image.
 A leader’s commitment needs to be to the quality of the organizational brand rather to making their name to be the brand.

 4. Hyping central-casting leaders can be demoralizing: Doers, result-oriented, big-transactions leaders are respected and followed genuinely.
 When we ask followers to look at their leaders as role models, we are asking them to emulate their behaviors and skills.
 Charisma is neither a behavior nor a skill.

 5. Personal success is contingent on others’ failure: Many charismatic leaders are drawn to the limelight and they get their energy by hoarding attention.
 Such behavior is not only stifling to others’ development, but it can be sabotaging to followers’ success.
-In many cases charismatic leaders are only concerned about having their moment in the sun at the expense of other.
+In many cases, charismatic leaders are only concerned about having their moment in the sun at the expense of others.